-- Preparing their favorite meal
+- Preparing their favorite meals

-- Brushing through their hair
+- Brushing their hair

 Late-Stage Alzheimer’s Care Options

 If the Alzheimer’s patient you’re caring for is at the end of life, hospice care is another option to consider.
-The underlying philosophy of hospice primarily focuses on quality and dignity through providing care, comfort and support services for people with terminal illnesses and their family members.
-Medicare can provide financial support for hospice services and hospice benefits, a physician must diagnose the patient with Alzheimer’s disease as having less than six months to live, however, if you’d like to use this benefit.
+The underlying philosophy of hospice primarily focuses on quality and dignity through providing care, comfort, and support services for people with terminal illnesses and their family members.
+Medicare can provide financial support for hospice services and hospice benefits; a physician must diagnose the patient with Alzheimer’s disease as having less than six months to live, however, if you’d like to use this benefit.